 You have to constantly find decent sites that will take your post, and you will keep writing for them.
 You have to write really good content and come up with new ideas because all sites want unique content.

-You will be spending more time to work on other people’s blogs than you don’t spend on your own website.
+You will be spending more time working on other people's blogs than you don't spend on your own website.

 You may think less editorial restriction is better.
 Some websites have really picky editors.
 You may prefer working with sites that will just take whatever you will give them.